- Day 1: Hanoi – Arrival

-The highlight of your morning is the Bayon, sets itself apart with its almost 200 smiling faces, sure to make you feel welcomed on your second day to the Kingdom of Wonders.
+The highlight of your morning will be the Bayon, setting itself apart with its almost 200 smiling faces, will surely make you feel welcomed on your second day to the Kingdom of Wonders.
 With its winding tunnels, chambers, and daring climbs, Bayon offers many picturesque moments to keep your camera busy.

 As the sun approaches the horizon, enjoy a sunset view from the top of the pyramid-shaped temple of Pre Rup.
-After you are taken back to Siem Reap, the rest of the evening will be yours to explore at your leisure.
+After you will be taken back to Siem Reap, the rest of the evening will be yours to explore at your leisure.

 Overnight in Siem Reap

 Siem Reap – Angkor Wat & Banteay Srei: Citadel of WomenDay 17

 Your private tour guide will pick you up for the sunrise watch over the Angkor Wat Temple (watching the sunrise is optional.
 You can skip this activity if you prefer to sleep in).

 After the sunrise tour, your guide and driver will bring you back to the hotel for breakfast.
 Then be prepared today for one of the Seven Wonders of the World: Angkor Wat.